|Values are valid only on day of printing.|

 The workup of patients with a suspected porphyria is most effective when following a stepwise approach.
 See Porphyria (Acute) Testing Algorithm and Porphyria (Cutaneous) Testing Algorithm in Special Instructions or contact Mayo Medical Laboratories to discuss testing strategies.

 < or =9 nmol/24 hours

 < or =2.2 mcmol/24 hours

-Porphobilinogen (PBG) and porphyrins are susceptible to degradation at high temperature, at pH <7.0, and on exposure to light.
-Twenty-four hour urine collections should be preserved by adding 5.0 g of sodium carbonate to a light-resistant collection container prior to beginning collection.
+Twenty-four-hour urine collections should be preserved by adding 5.0 g of sodium carbonate to a light-resistant collection container prior to beginning collection.
+Porphobilinogen (PBG) and porphyrins are susceptible to degradation at high temperature, at pH <5.0, and on exposure to light.

 Ethanol and a variety of medications are known to interfere with heme synthesis leading to elevations in urine porphyrins, particularly coproporphyrin.
 Coproporphyrin elevation without concomitant PBG elevation should not be used as the basis for the diagnosis of porphyria, but may warrant follow-up testing with fecal porphyrin analysis.